derekolivr/Buildathon/README.md

 - When opened with `?clientId=<id>`: page shows stats and list for that client
   - Upload Document: attaches file to that client (no extraction)
-  - Ingest Document: calls external extractor to auto‑detect client; if different, redirects to that client
+  - Ingest Document: calls external extractor to auto‑detect client; if different, redirects to that client (logged in Recent Activity)
 - When opened without `clientId`: shows only Ingest; on success, redirects to the detected/created client

 ### Ingestion Service Contract